-Pennsylvania's planning efforts for collection of the NYTD Served population will occur in FY 2011-2012.
+Pennsylvania's will begin collection of the NYTD Served population April 2012.
 The Served population includes all youth who receive an independent living service paid for or provided by the State agency during a six-month report period.
+OCYF has contracted with Hornby Zeller Associates (HZA) to gather and compile the required data elements for the Served population.
+HZA will work with each county to determine the most efficient method for data collection and submission, and will assist counties in identifying if the required data fields exist in their case management system.